astriaorg/astria/crates/astria-sequencer-utils/README.md

 ### `generate-genesis-state`: create an example sequencer genesis state

 This subcommand creates an example genesis state file that can be fed into the `copy-genesis-state` command.
-It should be editted to have the desired options.
+It should be edited to have the desired options.

 #### Usage for `generate-genesis-state`